pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/example1.jpg'>

-They would like to search the catalog to confirm which items are owned by their instituion, and retrieve additional data for those items.
+They would like to search their institution's Alma catalog to confirm which items are owned by their instituion, and retrieve additional data for those items.
 Since ISBNs are a more reliable search key than titles, the user highlights column A contianing the ISBNs, then clicks the "Look Up in Catalog" button in the "Library Tools" tab.
 This brings up the following dialog:

 <img src='./img/example2.jpg'>